Career Timeline of Son Heung-min: Major Achievements and Milestones

 In 2014, Son Heung-min represented South Korea at the FIFA World Cup.

-February 2015: Hat-trick against VfL Wolfsburg
+February 2015: Hat-trick Against VfL Wolfsburg

 On 14 February 2015, Son Heung-min scored a hat-trick against VfL Wolfsburg in a 4–5 defeat.

-August 2015: Joined Tottenham Hotspur
+August 2015: Joins Tottenham Hotspur

 On 28 August 2015, Son Heung-min joined Tottenham Hotspur for £22 million (€30 million) on a five-year contract, becoming the most expensive Asian player in football history.